COVID-19 Legal Aid Success Stories:

 The Youth Service Bureau of St. Tammany provides advocacy, counseling, education, and intervention to help at-risk youth and their families reach their full potential.
 It operates six programs that help families learn to function in a healthy, safe, loving manner, free of the abuse and neglect that leads to serious adolescent behavioral challenges and juvenile delinquency.

 Every year the LBF Grants Committee goes through a review process.
 Many grant applicants are organizations that help kids like Eric and Sally.
-This year, the LBF granted more than 1.9 million dollars to Louisiana programs that provide free legal assistance to needy children in areas of law which affect their safety, well-being, and future development.
+This year, the LBF granted more than 1.9 million dollars to Louisiana programs that provide free legal assistance to needy children in areas of law that affect their safety, well-being, and future development.
 I am proud to say that the LBF is dedicated to making sure that every child counts.

 Breaking the Cycle of Violence